Jobenland/Hangman/README.md

 ## Running the program

-Simply start `main.py` and youll be greated with the menu.
+Simply start `main.py` and youll be greeted with the menu.
 Pressing 1 will prompt a new game to start where the user will enter their name and have 3 seconds until the timer starts and they can start guessing.
 If the User wins, their highscore will be added to the JSON file.
 Furthermore, Pressing option 2 will allow the user to see the name and time of the current record

 Highscores can be reset by deleting the `highscores.json` file